Woman silhouette at sunset

 On releasing the pressure to justify yourself — and finding the truth that grounds you instead

-For a long time, I put a lot of pressure on myself to find my "Big Why."
-What I actually wanted wasn't clarity — it was armor.
-I wanted a justification so airtight that whenever someone asked why I wasn't having children, something would make people nod and move on.
+For a long time, I put a lot of pressure on myself to find my “Big Why.”

-Because that's what the Big Why actually is.
-It's not the explanation you offer to satisfy other people.
-It's the quiet truth you return to when doubt and uncertainty about your decision creep in.
+The Big Why is not the explanation you offer to satisfy other people.
+It’s the quiet truth you return to when doubt and uncertainty about your decision creep in.

-When I finally gave myself permission to find my Big Why, this is where I landed: I don't want to lose myself inside the current model of motherhood that is under-supported by every system it exists in, asks everything of me culturally, and genuinely conflicts with the person I'm trying to be.
-That's it.
-And it's enough.
+I don’t want to lose myself inside the current model of motherhood that is under-supported by every system it exists in, asks everything of me culturally, and genuinely conflicts with the person I’m trying to be.

 Woman celebrating